Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - [AA] ALARM ANNUNCIATOR (a specialization of OR) read ALARM STATE values effect them on displays to visualize inactive/active/acknowledged alarms.

 - [SD] STACK DATA (splitting the difference between OR and PL) are block transfers of data between STACK UNITS, e.g. transferring data between ZONE RAM blocks, or interfacing with advanced network devices
-- [SM] SYSTEM MONITOR observes other IC10 implementations for `Error` states, and sets both an ALARM STATE and directly activates a "Fault" light to make operators aware of malfunctioning control systems at a high criticality.
+- [SM] SYSTEM MONITOR observes an IC10 for `Error` states, and sets both an ALARM STATE and directly activates a "Fault" light to make operators aware of malfunctioning control systems at a high criticality.

 To produce the necessary code to implement these connections, we want to draw diagrams of the process, annotate them with equipment ReferenceIDs and any hand-screwed configuration, and have the system generate the programs for the IC10s, and burner programs for the IC10's NVRAM.